BAER Team Begins 2021 Wildfire Assessments

-WENATCHEE, WA – The Central Washington Burned Area Emergency Response (BAER) team, led by Forest BAER Coordinator Molly Hanson and Greg Kuyumjian, has completed gathering data and field verifications on National Forest lands within the Left Hand Fire.
+WENATCHEE, WA – The Central Washington Burned Area Emergency Response (BAER) team, led by Forest BAER Coordinator Molly Hanson and Greg Kuyumjian, is gathering data and field verifications on National Forest lands affected by wildfires in 2021.
 The team’s soil burn severity maps for National Forest lands are available HERE and at links below.
 The BAER team uses the maps to identify potential immediate threats to human life, health and safety, property, and natural and cultural resources on National Forest System lands.

 Soil Burn Severity (SBS) refers to effects of fire on soil characteristics.
 These include the depth of char (a downward heat pulse into the soil), loss of organic matter through consumption of duff, litter, and fine roots, altered surface color, damage to soil structure, and reduced infiltration.
 Burn severity can vary across the fire area depending on topography, weather conditions, fuel types, and rate of fire spread.
 When organic materials on the ground and within the soil structure burn hot and slow, they form a layer on the surface and within the soil, reducing the ability of water to move downward into the soil and resulting in an increase in surface runoff.